 Who have you added to the team?
 Where did you find them?
 How well are they fitting in?
 Do they measure up to your expectations of them—and vice versa?

 Where do you plan to expand?
-What would you like to add to your offerings?
+Are you missing any skills that would elevate your business?
 Which clients or customers would you like to attract?
 Where do you want to stand in the industry by the end of the year?

-Include the key elements.
+Include key elements.

 Utilize your staffing partner’s expertise.

-Your staffing partner can provide a wealth of information to supercharge your strategic staffing plan, from an overview of your industry to salary numbers and advice for finding the best-hidden talent.
+A staffing agency can provide a wealth of information to supercharge your strategic staffing plan, from an overview of your industry to salary numbers and advice for finding the best-hidden talent.

 Schedule an evaluation.

-If you’ve made significant changes or are using a new staffing strategy, schedule time now to evaluate new steps as you make them.
-Evaluation and feedback are key in improving your plan in the future.
+If you’ve made significant changes or are using a new staffing strategy, schedule time to evaluate new steps as you make them.
+Evaluation and feedback are key to improving your plan.

-At TERRA Staffing Group, our recruiters strive to help clients thrive at all stages of the hiring process, from finding the candidates you need today to planning for a more effective and productive future.
+At TERRA Staffing Group, our recruiters strive to help clients thrive at all stages of the hiring process, from finding the candidates you need today to plan for a more effective and productive future.